Reporting Nursing Home Abuse in Alabama

 - Financial: Unexplained financial trouble and unpaid bills, improper or unsuitable investment decisions by brokers and financial advisors, misuse and theft of money or other property

 If any signs of abuse are apparent, it’s crucial that it gets reported.
-In fact, in the state of Alabama, any party that suspects nursing home abuse has a duty to report it.
+In fact, the state of Alabama has reporting requirements in effect – any party that works with residents and suspects nursing home abuse has a duty to report it.

 If you suspect that a resident’s life may be in danger, call 911 immediately.

 What to do after reporting nursing home abuse

 If you took the initiative to report elder abuse, you did the right thing.
 However, more must be done to hold negligent and malicious parties accountable.